banbar/GMT-456-GIS-Programming/README.md

 **Note**: An exemplary SQL code is included under the *SQL* directory*

 - - - -
-The MST of Turkish cities (previously shared on Twitter):
+The MST of Turkish cities (previously shared on [Twitter](https://twitter.com/B_Anbar/status/1087787095748423687 "Named link title"):